kanhua/a-cv-engineer-prepares/README.md

 This title was come from "[An Actor Prepares](https://en.wikipedia.org/wiki/An_Actor_Prepares)".
 Because of Steven Chu's movie "[King of Comedy](https://en.wikipedia.org/wiki/King_of_Comedy_(film)", this book title become well-known in Chinese culture zone.

-# Ranking computer scientists or engeineers
+# Ranking computer scientists or engineers

 "Landau genius scale" or "Landau's ranking" [[link](http://www.eoht.info/page/Landau%20genius%20scale)] is a ranking system of physicists maintained by Lev Landau.

-In "The Essence of computing" by Wu Jun (Chinese, currnetly there's no English version yet), Wu adopted similar concepts to ranking computer scientist or engineers by their impacts.
+In "The Essence of computing" by Wu Jun (Chinese, currently there's no English version yet), Wu adopted similar concepts to ranking computer scientist or engineers by their impacts.

 1. Tier 1: Being able to create a whole new industry or lay out a foundation of an scientific already.
 Wu ranked Donald E. Knuth as this tier.
 2. Tier 2: Being able to make significant contributions to the theories or realize the products that other engineers cannot
 3. Tier 3: Being able to an unsolved problems and make successful engineering products in the markets
 4. Tier 4: Being able to lead a team to solve engineering problem using state-of-the art solutions.
-5. Tier 5: Being able to solve an engineering problemm independently.
+5. Tier 5: Being able to solve an engineering problem independently.

 # Deep learning